April 28, 2025

 Mulching offers various benefits to keep lawns healthy and lush.
 Here are some top benefits of using mulch in gardens:

-Mulch holds moisture in the soil, so gardeners won’t have to water as much.
-This can help them save water bills and let their plants handle droughts more easily.
+Mulch keeps the soil moist, so gardeners will have to water less.
+This could help them save money on water bills and let their plants better weather droughts.

-Mulching keeps the soil warm in winter and cool in summer.
-It levels out temperatures, preventing the soil from getting too hot or cold and protecting the roots from damage.
+Mulching helps to keep the soil warm in winter and cool in summer.
+It evens out temperatures, keeping soil from growing too hot or cold and shielding the roots from harm.

-Mulch helps keep nutrients in the soil.
-When weather erodes the soil, the nutrients can wash away or weaken.
-A layer of mulch stops this loss, protects the soil from erosion, and adds nutrients to the soil.
+Mulch also helps to keep the nutrients in the soil.
+If the soil is eroded by weather, nutrients can be washed away or depleted.
+A layer of mulch prevents this loss, prevents the soil from eroding, and adds more to the soil.

 Here is a comparison between biodegradable and non-biodegradable mulch: